Minors in Music

 Students at the University of Minnesota from any college or department may now minor in World Music.
 This minor is designed to meet the needs of University of Minnesota students who may not already have training in reading music, but who nonetheless feel music's power, love to play, and want to deepen their understanding.
 No background in music is required.
 No audition required.
 View program requirements.

 The minor in World Music is organized around hands-on experience with Afro-Caribbean and Afro-Brazilian popular music, West African Drumming, Javanese Gamelan, Indian Raga Music, Jazz, and more.
-It combines experiential immersion with scholarly study, with the aim of creating a vibrant and diverse cohort of students learning, studying, and playing a wide range of musics together.
+It combines experiential immersion with scholarly study, with the aim of creating a vibrant and diverse cohort of students learning, studying, and playing a wide range of music together.